High liver enzymes and metformin

 Symptoms of high liver enzymes may vary depending on the underlying cause.
 Common symptoms include fatigue, abdominal pain, jaundice (yellowing of the skin and eyes), dark urine, nausea, and vomiting.
 It is important to consult with a healthcare provider if you experience any of these symptoms or if you have concerns about your liver health.

-See also Explain how metformin works
+See also Kein eisprung metformin

 Impact on Health